Geometric ergodicity of a bead-spring pair with stochastic Stokes forcing: Introduction

+for $i = 1,2$.
 The mass $m$ is considered to be vanishingly small and so the inertial term, $m \ddot \xv_i$, will be ignored.
 On the right hand side, the first term is the restorative force exerted on the beads due to the potential energy of the polymer's current configuration.
-The second term is an expression for the drag force exerted by a time-dependent fluid velocity field $\uv$ with friction coefficient $\zeta := 6 \pi a \eta$ following from Stokes drag law for a spherical particle of radius $a$ in a fluid with viscosity $\eta$.
-The final term is the force due to thermal fluctuations in the fluid.
+The function $\Phi$ denotes the configuration potential for the two beads.
+The second term is an expression for the drag force exerted by a time-dependent fluid velocity field $\uv$ with friction coefficient $\zeta := 6 \pi a \eta$.
+This follows from the Stokes drag law for a spherical particle of radius $a$ in a fluid with viscosity $\eta$.
+The final term is the force due to thermal fluctuations in the fluid where $W(t)$ is a standard Brownian motion.
 The diffusive constant $\kappa$ is often taken to be $\kappa = \sqrt{2 k_B T \zeta}$, where $k_B$ is the Boltzmann constant and $T$ is the temperature of the system in Kelvin, in accordance with the fluctuation-dissipation theorem \cite{2005-celani}.

 The goal of the present work is to achieve rigorous results about the ergodicity of the \emph{connector} process